 Giving monthly makes a powerful impact.

-In Zambia, thousands of women and children travel great distances to collect their water from dirty riverbeds or unprotected hand-dug pits shared by cattle, dogs or wild animals.
+In Zambia, thousands of women and children travel great distances to collect their water from dirty riverbeds or unprotected hand-dug pits shared by cattle, dogs and/or wild animals.

 A few years after independence in 1964, Zambia was one of the most prosperous nations in Africa.
 Unfortunately, its prosperity was almost entirely due to its rich deposits of copper found in the border region between northern Zambia and the southern Democratic Republic of Congo.
 When the bottom fell out of the copper industry, the advancements in Zambia’s economy fell with it.
 Today, the country is among one of the poorest nations in the world.
 Although it is still Africa’s second-largest copper producer, it ranks among the countries with highest level of income inequality globally.